 Manufacturers are always looking for ways to make their supply chains run more smoothly and effectively.
-Recent pandemic-induced shortages and delays have catalyzed these efforts.
 Increasingly, manufacturers are turning to advanced technologies, such as artificial intelligence (AI), to help them expand their capabilities, meet immediate buyer needs, and adapt to changing labor requirements.

 Today, we’re looking at supply chain digital transformation and talking about why your organization may want to consider it.

 Are you a mid- to large-sized manufacturing firm?
 This report is for you.
 Download it now to learn what kind of advanced functionality is available in the market today.

 Investing in the Tools of the Future

 According to one recent report, 93% of industrial manufacturers say that AI functionality is at least moderately functional in their organizations.
 Of those, 49% have this digital strategy fully functional at scale.

 What purpose does this technology serve beyond giving companies the right to claim competitive relevancy and technical prowess?

 Put simply, modern enterprise technology is a risk mitigator.
 This digital technology allows companies to gain real-time visibility into every part of their value chain.

 With this level of transparency, nothing goes unnoticed.
 Business leaders can identify areas of potential risk before an issue occurs or respond quickly to a disruption as soon as they find it.